Event / Project background:

 - Sub-contractor sourcing and management

-- Working with Emergency Team – police, fire, ambulance
+- Working with Emergency Team – Police, Fire, Ambulance services

 - Social media promotion

-– Trevor Hussey, Head of Motorsport for the Isle of Man Government’s Department
+–Trevor Hussey, Head of Motorsport for the Isle of Man Government’s Departments

 of Economic Development